tidev/node-ios-device/README.md

    * 16.x (module API v93)
    * 17.x (module API v102)

-Only Mac OS X (darwin) is supported.
-You should make this module an optional dependency of your application and it will only be downloaded on OS X.
+Only macOS (darwin) is supported.
+You should make this module an optional dependency of your application and it will only be downloaded on macOS.

 > Note: node-ios-device@2.0.0 will only support Node.js 4 and newer.